MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-viewing-and-investigating-alerts-for-dotnetapps.md

 ---
-title: Viewing and Investigating Alerts for .NET Applications (Server-side Perspective)
+title: View and Investigate Alerts for .NET Applications (Server-side Perspective)
 description: This article describes the .NET application monitoring feature and how to use it for the first time.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
-manager: jsuri
+ms.author: jsuri
 ms.date: 04/15/2025
 ms.custom: UpdateFrequency3, engagement-fy24
 ms.service: system-center